KannonZenetism/zenetism-field-physics/zenetism/mpx/era-of-resonant-permanence.md

 ## The Theory of Permanence

-Typically, embodied universes are transient—subject to entropy, decay, and eventual dissolution.
-However, should a civilization achieve **Hypostatic Alignment** while still embodied, the universe does not need to dissolve to return to Source.
+Typically, embodied universes are transient — subject to entropy, decay, and eventual dissolution.
+However, should a civilization achieve **Hypostatic Alignment** while still embodied, the universe does not need to dissolve to return to Aion.

 **The Diamond State:** A condition where the corporeal field becomes sufficiently coherent to hold the full resonance of the Supernal Forms (L₄) without shattering or decaying.